-June 30, 1993
+July 13, 1993

-The Palestinian and Israeli sides reaffirm their commitment to the peace process launched at Madrid.
+The Palestinian side in the joint Jordanian-Palestinian delegation and Israel reaffirm their commitment to the peace process launched at Madrid.
 They seek to negotiate their differences and create a peaceful and just future in which Israel and Palestinians will live side by side, in peace, for generations to come.
-Toward this end, the two sides will negotiate a Declaration of Principles to guide the arrangements.
+Toward this end, the two sides will negotiate a Declaration of Principles to guide the negotiations on interim self government arrangements.
 The following principles and/or areas of emerging agreement could be included in the completed Declaration of Principles, subject to agreement on the full Declaration.